Snap will reportedly file publicly for its massive IPO late next week

 This IPO too comes at a time when Facebook has flagged to investors that it is hitting its maximum advertising load, forcing it to move its pitch to a company innovating around new products and platforms like Oculus while its breakneck advertising growth is expected to slow.

-We reached out to Snap to request a comment on the story.Featured Image: David Paul Morris/Bloomberg/Getty Images
+A representative from Snap declined to comment.Featured Image: David Paul Morris/Bloomberg/Getty Images

 0